 A little bit about this blog:

-If you take a look at my archives, you’ll notice that I’ve actually been at this blogging thing for quite some time now.
+If you take a look at my old posts, you’ll notice that I’ve actually been at this blogging thing for quite some time now.
 I’ve been blogging for a little over two and a half years, but I didn’t start taking it seriously until recently, which is why this is only my second income report.

 Making money from this blog has been a long time coming and I wish I had started monetizing from the start – who knows where I’d be now if I had!
 But, I guess better late than never!